What is the Residence Hall Association?

 Nothing!
 All of our events are free for residents.
 We provide food, t-shirts and fun at each and many of our programs.
 We have been known to give out door prizes such as Nalgens, Camelbacks, knapsacks and blankets as well.

-Where is the RHA office, and what is the phone number?
+Where is the RHA office?

 How can I further my involvement with RHA?

 In the Spring, you can run for a position on the RHA Exec Board for the coming year.
 In the Fall, Community Councils hold elections for the Executive Boards and appoint their General Body.
 In addition, Residence Hall Studios and the National Residence Hall Honorary are two daughter organizations with which residents can participate.

 How can I get involved on a regional or national level?